Rabies lyssavirus and Australian bat lyssavirus factsheet

-Rabies virus and ABLV are closely related members of the genus Lyssavirus.
-The disease caused by classical rabies virus is clinically indistinguishable from that caused by other lyssaviruses including ABLV.
+RABV and ABLV are closely related members of the genus Lyssavirus.
+The disease caused by RABV is clinically indistinguishable from that caused by other lyssaviruses including ABLV.

-Australia is currently rabies-free.
-Rabies is endemic in Asia, India, Africa, North and South America, and parts of Europe.
+RABV is endemic in Asia, India, Africa, North and South America, and parts of Europe.
 High rates of rabies are reported from the Philippines, Thailand and Indonesia.
+Travellers to these areas should be aware of the risk and seek advice on appropriate precautionary measures.

 Rabies can occur as a very rare infection of travellers to endemic areas.

-ABLV is an emerging infectious disease in Australia that has much in common with rabies.
+ABLV was first identified in Queensland, Australia in 1996.
 Three human fatalities caused by ABLV infection have been reported in Queensland and were associated with bites or scratches from bats.

-In the case of rabies infected animals such as dogs; cats; wild carnivorous species such as foxes, and likely dingoes; bats may shed the virus for up to 10 days before exhibiting clinical signs.
-Cattle, horses, deer and other herbivores can become infected with rabies virus but rarely transmit the virus to other animals, however they are capable of transmitting disease to people.
+In the case of RABV, infected animals such as dogs, cats, wild carnivorous species such as foxes and likely dingoes, and bats may shed the virus for up to 10 days before exhibiting clinical signs.
+Cattle, horses, deer and other herbivores can become infected with RABV, but rarely transmit the virus to other animals.
+However, they are capable of transmitting disease to people.

 All of the body of an infected animal carcass is considered to be contaminated and a potential risk for ongoing spread of the virus.

-Any meat, meat products, non-pasteurised milk and milk products from an animal confirmed or suspected to be infected with a lyssavirus should be regarded as potentially infectious.
+Any meat, meat products, unpasteurised milk and milk products from an animal confirmed or suspected to be infected with a lyssavirus should be regarded as potentially infectious.

 What species are affected?

-Most domesticated and wild dog species (including foxes, coyotes, wolves and possibly dingoes are susceptible to rabies infection.
+Most domesticated and wild dog species (including foxes, coyotes, wolves and possibly dingoes) are susceptible to RABV infection.
 Infected dogs remain the highest risk source for human transmission.

 ABLV